The Khan Dynasty

 12. Surendra Khan II – The Wild Pride

 Self-proclaimed Master of the Known Universe.
 A man of immense ego larger than the interstellar Empire of Limmea itself.
 Proud warmonger with no idea about military strategy.
-He began the Mirror Wars and died together with his family during a retaliatory attack on Limmea by Adversarial forces.
+He began the Great War in 288 ALU while bearing the title of the Grand Admiral of the Imperial Navy.
+Nearly three decades after that reckless venture, Surendra Khan II was killed together with his family during a retaliatory attack on Limmea by the Adversarial forces.

 13. Igor Khan – The Last Hope